 This afternoon our spectacularly scenic rail journey continues as we leave the region of Campania and journey all the way to the southern tip of the Italian mainland at Villa San Giovanni.
 On this stretch of rail, we’ll be travelling through the remarkable Parco Nazionale del Cilento, Vallo di Diano e Alburni, filled with mountains, forests, rivers and creeks.

-Enjoy a delicious locally-sourced breakfast on board as the Golden Eagle Danube Express begins its movement onto one of the very few ‘train ferries’ in the world across to Sicily.
+Overnight the Golden Eagle Danube Express travels from the Italian mainland across the Straits of Messina on one of the very few ‘train ferries’ in the world across to the island of Sicily.

-Our first stop after the crossing is the flamboyant and feisty capital of Sicily, Palermo.
+Our first stop this morning is the flamboyant and feisty capital of Sicily, Palermo.
 Here we’ll take in a gentle walking tour of the city’s bustling old-town, and enjoy the city’s melting pot of architectural styles.
 We will finish the tour with an aperitif and small concert at the stunning Teatro Massimo, the biggest theatre in Italy and the third largest in Europe.